-Cocktail Recipes/ New Year's Eve/ Party
+Cocktail Recipes/ New Year's Eve/ Party/ Summer Recipes

 Caipirinha Recipe (+ 4 fruit variations!)

-20 February 2020 | Last Updated: 6 June 2022 By Aleksandra
+20 February 2020 | Last Updated: 12 August 2024 By Aleksandra

 Caipirinha is a delicious and easy to make Brazilian drink.
 It’s made with cachaça (Brazilian spirit), limes, sugar, and ice.
 It’s so refreshing and well-balanced.
-You can taste the sourness from the lime and sweetness from the sugar.
+You can taste the sourness from the lime and the sweetness from the sugar.
 We absolutely love it!
 I have for you a step-by-step tutorial on how to make the traditional lime version, and also 4 fruit variations.

 Three glasses with caipirinha.
 Limes and ice around the glasses.